-Customers are the life of any business.
-Treat them well and they’ll come back for more.
+Customers are the lifeblood of any business.
 Go that extra mile by informing your customers when items have been dispatched and follow-up with them after delivery to ensure they’re satisfied.
 If they’re happy with the product, kindly request feedback.
 If they’re not, make the effort to resolve the issue quickly.
 Never forget, the customer is always right, even when they’re wrong.
 Go above and beyond to resolve any issues or complaints.
 You’ll quickly discover that good customer service can turn even the most frustrated customer into a repeat buyer.

-One of the biggest reasons why newbie dropshippers fail is because they give up too easily.
-It’s important to understand that while some items may underperform or generate slow sales, many will become hot sellers.
-The key is to find those hot sellers and weave out the under-performing listings until eventually, you’ll have a range of products which generate consistent sales.
+One of the biggest reasons newbies fail with eBay dropshipping is because they give up too quickly.
+It’s important to understand that while some items may fail to generate sales, others will become hot sellers.
+The key is to find those hot sellers and weave out the under-performing listings until you eventually have a range of winning items.

 If you don’t seen an instant avalanche of sales, don’t give up.
-Keep listing products and expanding your product range.
-Try, test and try again.
-As you begin to gain positive feedbacks, sales history and healthy seller stats, your listings will start to naturally appear more in search results.
-Stick with it and over time you’ll eventually gain the tsunami of sales you’ve been seeking.
+Keep listing products and expanding your range.
+As you start to gain positive feedbacks, sales history and seller stats, your listings will start to naturally appear more in the search results.
+Stick with it and over time you’ll start to generate consistent daily sales.